Ksilink/microglia-morphological-profiling/README.md

 # Microglia Morphological Profiling

-This repository contains the code related to the paper "Mapping human microglial morphological diversity via handcrafted and deep learning-derived image features".
+This repository contains the code related to the paper **"Mapping human microglial morphological diversity via handcrafted and deep learning-derived image features"**.

 ## Summary